HomeSpan/HomeSpan/docs/FAQ.md

 #### What is the Setup Code used for pairing a HomeSpan device to HomeKit?

 * The HomeSpan default Setup Code is 466-37-726.
 You can (and should) use the HomeSpan Command Line Interface to change this default to a secret code unique for each of your devices.
 Simply type 'S \<code\>' into the Serial Monitor, or specify your desired Setup Code at the outset when configuring your WiFi Credentials using HomeSpan's Temporary WiFi Setup Network.
+Alternatively, you can programmatically set the Setup Code in your sketch using HomeSpan's `setPairingCode()` method.
+However, hardcoding your Setup Code in a sketch is generally considered a security risk, as well as being inconsistent with Apple's HomeKit guidelines.

 #### Can you use more than one HomeSpan device on the same HomeKit network?